lucashudson-eng/sanbot-ros/README.md

 APK installation and debugging will be managed through ADB.

 There are two ways to connect to the Sanbot: via *USB* or *Wi-Fi*.

 We recommend using the *Wi-Fi* connection because the USB port is located on the back of the robot’s head—connecting via USB can risk damaging the cable or connector when the head moves.

-### Connecting via Wi-Fi
+### :electric_plug: Connecting via Wi-Fi

 First, make sure the robot is connected to the same Wi-Fi network as your PC.
 Then, you’ll need to *plug in the USB cable temporarily* to open the ADB port. :warning: *Watch out for head movement!*